shellscape/caniemail/.charlie/playbooks/update-caniemail-json.md

 Check https://www.caniemail.com/api/data.json for a newer `last_update_date`.
 If there’s an update, open a PR with the refreshed `data/caniemail.json` (and snapshots only when failures are snapshot-only).

 This playbook assumes `origin` points at GitHub (github.com) and that `gh` is authenticated for the repo.
+It supports standard github.com HTTPS/SSH remotes only; other hosts or URL formats will cause it to exit.

 ## Creates